Easy Sweet and Sour Chicken

 - 2 tablespoons olive oil

-- salt and pepper to taste, season the chicken
+- salt and pepper , season the chicken

 - 1 cup uncooked jasmine rice , white rice works well too